-At least 11 Palestinians killed by Israeli forces in occupied West Bank
+At least 16 Palestinians killed by Israeli forces in occupied West Bank

-Several Palestinians killed by Israeli forces in occupied West Bank
+At least 16 Palestinians killed by Israeli forces in the West Bank

-Tensions in the occupied West Bank continue to build, with Israeli settlers carrying out a spate of shootings.
+Death toll rises to 51 in the occupied West Bank since Hamas launched attack on Israel on October 7.

-Protests took place in cities across the Israeli-occupied territory on Friday, including Ramallah, Tulkarem, Nablus and Hebron, hours after Israel ordered residents in northern Gaza to evacuate their homes ahead of an expected ground invasion.
+Protests were held in cities across the Israeli-occupied territory on Friday, including Ramallah, Tulkarem, Nablus and Hebron, hours after Israel ordered residents in northern Gaza to evacuate their homes ahead of an expected ground invasion.

 Keep readinglist of 3 items